amaranth-lang/amaranth/docs/guide.rst

 I/O values
 ==========

-To interoperate with external circuitry, Amaranth provides *I/O values*, which represent bundles of wires carrying uninterpreted signals.
-Unlike regular :ref:`values <lang-values>`, which represent binary numbers and can be :ref:`assigned <lang-assigns>` to create a unidirectional connection or used in computations, I/O values represent electrical signals that may be digital or analog and have no :ref:`shape <lang-shapes>`, cannot be assigned, used in computations, or simulated.
+To interoperate with external circuitry, Amaranth provides *core I/O values*, which represent bundles of wires carrying uninterpreted signals.
+Unlike regular :ref:`values <lang-values>`, which represent binary numbers and can be :ref:`assigned <lang-assigns>` to create a unidirectional connection or used in computations, core I/O values represent electrical signals that may be digital or analog and have no :ref:`shape <lang-shapes>`, cannot be assigned, used in computations, or simulated.

-I/O values are only used to define connections between non-Amaranth building blocks that traverse an Amaranth design, including :ref:`instances <lang-instance>` and :ref:`I/O buffer instances <lang-iobufferinstance>`.
+Core I/O values are only used to define connections between non-Amaranth building blocks that traverse an Amaranth design, including :ref:`instances <lang-instance>` and :ref:`I/O buffer instances <lang-iobufferinstance>`.

 .. _lang-ioports: